-Continental Divide Trail: The Continental Divide Snowmobile Trail (CDST) follows the Wind River Mountain Range, spanning 829 miles of trail and thousands of acres of off-trail powder.
-The trail systems are divided into the northern section (Yellowstone, Togwotee Pass, Dubois, Upper Green River, and the Gros Ventre areas) and the southern section (Lander, South Pass, Shoshone National Forest and Irish Canyon areas.)
-A list of services for the Continental Divide Trail can be found here (take a look at Dubois, Riverton, and Lander) including gas, food, lodging, rentals, and guides.
+Continental Divide Trail: The Continental Divide Snowmobile Trail follows the Wind River Mountain Range, 829 miles of trail surrounded by thousands of acres of off-trail powder.
+The trail systems are divided into the northern section and the southern section.

-Togwotee Pass: This area in the northern part of the CDT offers the best high elevation riding in the in the West with elevations ranging from 6,000 to over 10,000 feet.
-The pass spans two national forests- Shoshone National Forest and the Bridger Teton National Forest - 30 miles from Dubois and 25 miles from the entrance of Grand Teton National Park in Moran, WY.
+Togwotee Pass: This area in the northern part of the CDT offers the best high-elevation riding in the in the West.
+The pass, at elevations ranging from 6,000 to over 10,000 feet, spans two national forests and a number of lodges and amenities.

 Banner image, view from Togwotee Pass near Dubois, courtesy of Josh Milek.